Monday, August 11, 2025

 Building a Visual Agent Workflow Builder: From Visual Composition to AI companion agents to know your systems

-How we built a no-code interface that generates type-safe agentic workflows for architecture intelligence
+A visual orchestration tool that generates type-safe agentic workflows for architecture intelligence

 The Vision: Architects Building AI Workflows Visually